pestras/validall/README.md

 let user = {
   name: 'John',
   email: 'john@there.com',
-  // this will be filtered
+  // mobile will be omited
   mobile: '468446743'
 }